abnormalstudent/GazeEstimation/README.md

 | GazeNet_v2 (7 conv, 2 dense, w/ BN)    |           0.79                |       10240/70                |   15.6 Mb      |

 ### GazeNet (7 conv, 1 dense, w/o BN)
-Test error is quite big because it represents L1 loss with respect to euler's angles in screen space (yaw and pitch, reference point located at pupil center)
+Test error is quite big because it represents L1 loss in terms of euler's angles in 3D-space (we predict two angles in spherical coordinates in order to get unit-vector on a 3D-sphere as the direction of gaze)

 ### GazeNet_v2 (8 conv, 2 dense, w/ BN)
-Clear underfit, my guess is that it is pretty hard to learn direct mapping from feature space of the image (HxWx3) directly to gaze (just 2 features, it is either point on the screen or two angles in radians).
+Learning curves show us, that model is underfitting, my guess is that it is hard to learn direct mapping from feature space of the image (HxWx3) to gaze (just two features).
 Maybe, we should try to learn intermediate features first.

 UPD : Legend is not right, it must be "Train loss and test loss"